 “no space for them in the guestroom.”
 The Greek is: διότι οὐκ ἦν αὐτοῖς τόπος ἐν τῷ καταλύματι. [διότι (because) οὐκ (not) ἦν (there was) αὐτοῖς (for them) τόπος (a place) ἐν (in) τῷ (the) καταλύματι (guestroom)].
 Young’s Literal Translation (1862), which is similar to the REV, reads, “there was not for them a place in the guest-chamber.”
 Some more modern versions are similar: the CEB (Common English Bible, 2011) reads, “there was no place for them in the guestroom” while the NIV2011 reads, “there was no guest room available for them.”
 The reason the text would say they “laid him in a manger because there was no space for them in the guestroom” was that the guestroom would never have a manger.
 The main room of the house would have one if the homeowners had animals, but the guestroom would never have a manger.

 Third, in every culture women about to give birth are given special help.
 As Kenneth Bailey puts it: “Was there no sense of honor in Bethlehem?
 Surely the community would have sensed its responsibility to help Joseph find adequate shelter for Mary and provide the care she needed.
 To turn away a descendent of David in the city of David would be an unspeakable shame to the entire village” (Kenneth Bailey, Jesus Through Middle Eastern Eyes, p.
 26).
-If for some reason Bethlehem was so totally filled with guests and visitors that no one would open their homes to Joseph and Mary, their relatives Zechariah and Elizabeth lived only a short distance away, in the hill country of Judah (Luke 1:39 – NASB), and Joseph and Mary could have gone there with only a little effort.
+If for some reason Bethlehem was so totally filled with guests and visitors that no one would open their homes to Joseph and Mary, their relatives Zechariah and Elizabeth lived only a short distance away, in the hill country of Judah (Luke 1:39, NASB), and Joseph and Mary could have gone there with only a little effort.
 In fact, Mary had visited Elizabeth early in her pregnancy (Luke 1:40).
 So Joseph and Mary could have found adequate housing and care if they needed it.

-Another reason we know Joseph, Mary, and baby Jesus were being well taken care of is that when the shepherds arrived soon after the birth of Jesus, they saw the family and their new-born Messiah and then left.
-God’s people had waited thousands of years for this Messiah, and if the baby Messiah was not in good circumstances the shepherds would have immediately been confused and offended, and taken the whole family back to their own homes.
-The fact that they left the Joseph, Mary, and Jesus where they were shows they were satisfied that their Savior was being well taken care of.
+Another reason we know Joseph, Mary, and baby Jesus were being well taken care of is that when the shepherds arrived soon after the birth of Jesus, they saw the young family and their new-born Messiah and then left.
+God’s people had waited thousands of years for this Messiah, and if the baby Messiah was not in good circumstances when the shepherds saw them, they would have immediately been confused, offended, and outraged, and taken the whole family back to their own homes.
+The fact that they left Joseph, Mary, and Jesus where they were shows they were satisfied that their Savior was being well taken care of.

 Furthermore, the phrase “no room in the inn,” which appears in many Bibles, is a mistranslation of the text.
 Joseph and Mary were not rejected by a local hotel that had its “no vacancy” sign turned on.
 The phrase “no room in the inn” is a mistranslation that continues to support a very serious misunderstanding about the birth of Christ.
 Two Greek words we must understand to properly interpret the biblical account are topos (#5117 τόπος; usually translated “room”), and kataluma (#2646 κατάλυμα; usually translated “inn”).

 The Bible says there was no “space” available for Joseph and Mary in the kataluma.
 What is the kataluma?
 It does not refer to a commercial lodge, or inn, but simply means a “lodging place” or “guestroom.”
 Bauer’s Greek-English Lexicon says of kataluma: “lodging place.
 The sense inn is possible in Luke 2:7, but in 10:34 Luke uses pandocheion, the more specific term for inn.
 Kataluma is therefore best understood here as lodging or guest-room.”
 To properly understand the birth narrative of Jesus Christ, it is vital that we understand that the normal Greek word for “inn” is pandocheion (#3829 πανδοχεῖον), and it refers to a public house for the reception of strangers (caravansary, khan, inn).
 Pandocheion was not only used by the Greeks, but was used as a loan-word for “inn” or a commercial lodging place in Hebrew, Arabic, Armenian, Coptic, and Turkish.
 Pandocheion is the word Luke uses in the parable of the Good Samaritan when he wanted to refer to a public inn (Luke 10:34).

 To understand the birth of Christ there are also some features of common houses in the Middle East that we must understand.
 One custom was that it was very common for houses in the Middle East to have a guestroom where guests, and even strangers, could stay.
 Even poor people could have a guest room because it did not have to be furnished or have an adjoining bathroom and shower.
 People did not generally sleep on beds, but traveled with their own blankets that they slept on at night, so sleeping arrangements were no problem.
 Tables and chairs were not used in the common homes of first century Palestinians, and the bathroom was a pot, or a place outside.
 So the average guestroom was simply a small, empty room, offering shelter and a place of safety.
 The guestroom provided privacy for the guests as well as the family.